 Feeling Sad for No Reason?
 What Your Mind Is Telling You

 Feeling sad for no reason is more common than you might think - and there's almost always a reason, even when you can't immediately see it.
-Research shows that unexplained sadness often stems from hidden factors: hormonal shifts, sleep deprivation, seasonal changes, or emotional triggers buried in different areas of your life.
+For some, the cause is partly biological: seasonal affective disorder alone affects roughly 5% of adults (NIMH).
+Other times, unexplained sadness stems from hidden factors like hormonal shifts, sleep deprivation, or emotional triggers buried in different areas of your life.
 Ever notice how a rough week at work can show up as general low mood on Saturday?
 The connection isn't always obvious.
 Here's what matters: if your sadness persists most days for two weeks or longer, that's the clinical threshold where experts recommend seeking support.
 But even shorter episodes deserve attention.
 Understanding why you feel this way starts with learning to track what's actually happening - in your body, your environment, and across different parts of your life.

-Sadness lasting 2+ weeks may indicate clinical depression
+Sadness lasting most days for 2+ weeks may indicate clinical depression

 Try Our Interactive Feelings Wheel